Contraction properties and differentiability of $p$-energy forms with applications to nonlinear potential theory on self-similar sets: Constructions of p -energy forms satisfying the generalized p -contraction property

-Since $m$ is Ahlfors regular and $\mathcal{N}_{p}(\psi_{x,r} \wedge 1) \lesssim \mathcal{N}_{p}(\psi_{x,r})$ by \cite[Theorem 3,21]{Kig23}, we obtain \eqref{e:Kig.capu}. \end{proof}
+Since $m$ is Ahlfors regular and $\mathcal{N}_{p}(\psi_{x,r} \wedge 1) \lesssim \mathcal{N}_{p}(\psi_{x,r})$ by \cite[Theorem 3.21]{Kig23}, we obtain \eqref{e:Kig.capu}. \end{proof}

-The following Poincar\'{e}-type inequality for cells is easy. \begin{lem} Let $p \in (1,\infty)$.
+The following Poincar\'{e}-type inequality for cells can be shown by using a result on relations between neighbor disparity and Poincar\'e constants from \cite[Theorem 5.11]{Kig23}. \begin{lem} Let $p \in (1,\infty)$.
 Assume that Assumption \ref{assum.BF} holds, that $K$ is $p$-conductively homogeneous, and that $m$ is Ahlfors regular.
 Then there exists a constant $C \in (0,\infty)$ such that for any $f \in L^{p}(K,m)$ and any $w \in T$,

 \end{lem} \begin{proof} Set $k \coloneqq \abs{w}$.
 Recall that $\lim_{n \to \infty}\norm{Q_{n}f - f}_{L^{p}(K,m)} = 0$ as shown in the proof of Theorem \ref{t:Kig-good}-\ref{Kig.GC}.
 Hence, for any $n \in \mathbb{N}$, we see that